Curriculum Considerations: What’s the Goal?

 Genesis 1:27 (ESV)

-Such significant harm is done in the hearts and minds of children when they are led to believe the lie of evolution.
+Such significant harm is done in the hearts and minds of children when they believe the lie of evolution.
 Few institutions have taken a stand on the authority of Scripture.
 Most of our public schools and universities teach a counterfeit truth.

-So our children must be trained to recognize the difference, and to confront worldly philosophy with Scripture.
+So our children must be trained to recognize the difference.
+They will need to confront worldly philosophy with Scripture.
 As parents, let’s recognize this battle.
 We must teach God’s Word.
-And it must be treasured in our hearts and minds.
+We must treasure it in our hearts and minds.

 “You shall love the Lord your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.”